top of page

 What Knowledge or Experience is Required?

-How Much Time is Required to be a CASA Volunteer?
+How Much Time is Required to Be a CASA Volunteer?

 How Does a Child in Foster Care Get a CASA Volunteer?